Sheikh Hasina: Early life

-Family murder, first exile and return
+Family murder and first exile

 Except for her husband, children and sister Sheikh Rehana, Hasina's entire family was murdered during the 15 August 1975 Bangladeshi coup d'état which saw the assassination of Sheikh Mujibur Rahman.
 Hasina, Wazed and Rehana were visiting Europe at the time of the assassination.
 They took refuge in the house of the Bangladeshi ambassador to West Germany; before taking up an offer of political asylum from Prime Minister Indira Gandhi of India.
 The surviving members of the family lived in exile in New Delhi, India for six years.
 Hasina was barred from entering Bangladesh by the military government of Ziaur Rahman.
-After she was elected President of the Bangladesh Awami League on 16 February 1981, Hasina returned home on 17 May 1981 and received a welcome from thousands of Awami League supporters.

 Early political career

-Movement against military rule (1981–1991)
+Return and movement against military rule (1981–1991)

-While living in exile in India, Hasina was elected President of the Awami League in 1981.
-The party has been described as a "Centre-Left" party.
+While living in exile in India, Hasina was elected President of the Awami League on 16 February 1981.
+The party has been described as centre-left.
+Hasina returned to Bangladesh on 17 May and received a welcome from thousands of Awami League supporters.

 Under martial law, Hasina was in and out of detention throughout the 1980s.
 In 1984, she was put under house arrest in February and again in November.
-In March 1985, she was put under house arrest for another three months.
+In March 1985, she was put under house arrest for three months.

 Hasina and the AL participated in the 1986 Bangladeshi general election held under President Hussain Muhammad Ershad.
-She served as the leader of the parliamentary opposition in 1986–1987.
-She led an eight-party alliance as opposition against Ershad.
-Hasina's decision to take part in the election had been criticised by her opponents, since the election was held under martial law, and the other main opposition group boycotted the poll.
+She served as the leader of the parliamentary opposition, an eight-party alliance, from 1986 to 1987.
+Her decision to take part in the election had been criticised by her opponents, since the election was held under martial law, and the other main opposition group boycotted the poll.
 However, her supporters maintained that she used the platform effectively to challenge Ershad's rule.
 Ershad dissolved the parliament in December 1987 when Hasina and her Awami League resigned in an attempt to call for a fresh general election to be held under a neutral government.
 During November and December in 1987, a mass uprising happened in Dhaka and several people were killed, including Noor Hossain, an Awami League activist and supporter of Hasina.

 Her party, along with the Bangladesh Nationalist Party (BNP) under Khaleda Zia, continued to work to restore democratically elected government, which they achieved after a constitutional referendum returning the country to a parliamentary form of government.

 The subsequent parliamentary general election in 1991 was won by the BNP.